TomerElal/Introduction-to-Data-Science-Final-Project/README.md

 - **Data Extraction:** Develop a unique and efficient crawling method to gather LinkedIn post metadata.
 - **Feature Engineering:** Generate additional features using GPT to capture key aspects of the posts, such as their main subject and emotional tone (paid for that :P).
-- **Data Processing:** Normalize numeric features and create dummy variables for categorical features.
+- **Data Processing:** Preprocess the dataset including Normalizations, Creation of dummies variables for categorical features and more...
-- **Evaluation of Post Virality:** The evaluation techniques we used to estimate the post virality.
+- **Evaluation of Post Virality:** The evaluation technique we used to estimate the post virality.
-- **Data Analysis:** Use K-means clustering, TF-IDF, Natural Language Processing and Correlation Analysis techniques to analyze post virality and other characteristics.
+- **Data Analysis:** Used K-means clustering, TF-IDF, Natural Language Processing and Correlation Analysis techniques to analyze post virality and other characteristics.
 - **Visualization:** Present findings through various plots and charts for easy interpretation and conclusions.